jackwatters45/odin-book/README.md

 - notifications

-- style auth pages
 - check that login guest is working well
+- nav break point

 ## keep eye on

 - user birthday (age) make sure good
 - all forms involving email should be case insensitive/convert to lowercase

-## eventually / possible improvements
+## eventually look into

-- businesses
+- sharing types between backend and frontend
 - best way to upload shit to npm and build for prod